steimo-keyboard/steimo-keyboard.github.io/glossary.md

 # Glossary

-## Center Keys
+## Main Keys

-These are keys pictured with a dot below.
+The main keys are the keys pictured with a dot below.

 ![](images/modules.png)

-## Wide Keys
+## Edge Keys

-These are keys pictured with a horizontal line below.
+The edge keys are the keys pictured with a horizontal line below.

 ![](images/modules.png)